 Local law enforcement agencies have sought out more weapons and supplies to prepare for the possibility that tragedy and terror might strike.
 It is useful to understand social issues (such as border control) are more likely to trigger an uptick in 1033 Program equipment acquisition than an increase in crime.

 That’s why it is important to be prepared and cautious.
-While you should never live your life in fear, sometimes our communities are not as safe as we would like them to be.
+While you should never live your life in fear within your neighborhood (home security systems can help with that), sometimes our communities are not as safe as we would like them to be.

 Violent crimes statistics were sourced from the FBI’s 2012 UCR Crime in the United States data set.
 Information about the 1033 Program and equipment outlays from data from the Defense Logistics Agency as released in the NPR article, "MRAPs and Bayonets: What We Know About the Pentagon's 1033 Program," written by David Eads and Tyler Fisher.